chikoo2530/restaurant/README.md

 Pull requests and suggestions are welcome!

-📞 Contact

-If you'd like to connect or provide feedback:

-Name: Pandu
+Name: nikitha
 📧 Add your email here
-🔗 LinkedIn: Add your LinkedIn profile link
+🔗 LinkedIn: www.linkedin.com/in/prathipathi-venkata-sai-nikitha-93b33230a

 ⭐ Thank You for Visiting Fusion Delight!